text-machine-lab/nlp_class_2022/_posts/2022-04-06-Final-project-instructions.md

 1. **May 3:** Final presentations with a live demo of your model.
 A half-page project report that describes what you have learned and the contributions of each person who worked on the project.
 1. **After May 3:** Writeup submission.
 A 4-page conference paper-style writeup with introduction, related work, methods, and results sections.
 More details on that soon.

-# You will be evaluated on:
+## You will be evaluated on:
 * The quality of the presentation
-  * the slides are simple, clear, and convey the information you want, they do not contain a lot of visual clutter
+  * The slides are simple, clear, and convey the information you want, they do not contain a lot of visual clutter
-  * the presentation is well-researched, presenters know what
+  * The presentation is well-rehearsed and intersting to watch
-  * a good balance between technical aspects and
 * The quality of the demo:
-  * a nice Streamlit or Gradio demo is expected.
+  * A nice Streamlit or Gradio demo is expected
-  * a Jupyter or command-line demo is a big minus, but better than nothing
+  * A Jupyter or command-line demo is a big minus, but better than nothing
 * The quality of the model:
   * Is it able to solve the task at all?
   * Does it perform better than the model without a pre-trained component?